MatN23/LuminaAI/Readme.md

-# 🤖 Character-Level Transformer Chatbot
+# 🤖 LuminaAI: A charecter-level Chatbot

 A powerful character-level Transformer implementation for training conversational AI models from scratch.
 This project provides a complete pipeline for training, fine-tuning, and chatting with your own character-level language models.